B. Tech. (IIT Bombay), M.S., Ph.D. (U of Illinois, Urbana-Champaign, Aerospace Engineering), Senior Member AIAA, Member APS, ASME, SIAM, USACM

 Current Research Work

 - Computational Methods and Numerical Analysis: Over the past years, we have developed a broad range of methods and algorithms to address challenges in simulating large-scale multifield, multiphase and multidomain problems.
-The main difficulty arises in the treatment of interface for wide ranging and differing physical scales and underlying discretizations.
-Traditional predictive approaches to nonlinear problems pursued by the computational mechanics community have provided many achievements, but have fallen short of the reliability, robustness, and accuracy, in particular for strong inertial coupling of thin-structures with an incompressible flow.
-In our group, we have solved several numerical issues about fluid-structure interaction, e.g. the strong inertial coupling associated with added-mass effects, non-matching spatial and temporal discretizations and asynchronous time integrations.
-Based on novel techniques, the developed in-house multiphysics solver provides a fully coupled analysis tool for marine/offshore, wind-turbine, aerospace and bio-mechanics applications.
+The main difficulty arises from the dilemma of Eulerian-Lagrangian coupling and in the treatment of interface for wide-ranging and differing physical scales and underlying discretizations.
+Traditional predictive approaches to nonlinear problems pursued by the computational mechanics community have provided many achievements, but have fallen short of the reliability, robustness, and accuracy, in particular for strong inertial coupling of thin-structures with the incompressible fluid flow.
+In our group, we have solved several numerical issues about fluid-structure interaction and multiphysics modeling.
+Based on novel techniques, the developed in-house multiphysics solver provides a fully coupled analysis tool for marine/offshore, aerospace and biomechanics applications.

-- Software Development and Practical Applications: The parallel 3D Multiphysics computational framework is novel in a number of ways and is general-purpose to simulate large-scale engineering applications, owing to the underlying principle of partitioned iterative scheme for coupled partial differential equations.
-Our in-house variational 3D parallel solver can handle a wide range of boundary conditions and can simulate arbitrary CAD geometries using unstructured meshes.
-Recently, the coupled solver has been extended to include the Allen-Cahn phase-field model based on our proposed variational technique, which enables computation of combined fluid-structure interaction with multiphase flow in a single analysis.
+- Software Development and Practical Applications: Our in-house 3D Multiphysics computational framework is novel in a number of ways and is general-purpose to simulate large-scale engineering applications, owing to the underlying principle of a partitioned iterative scheme for coupled partial differential equations.
+Our variational parallel solver can handle a wide range of boundary conditions and can simulate arbitrary CAD geometries using unstructured meshes for multiphysics and multiphase systems.

 - New Flow Control Techniques and Devices: The development of high-fidelity tools and the discovery of new physical mechanisms can naturally lead to a host of new designs and control strategies for practical use.
-As a part of my research focus since my graduate study, a variety of active and passive flow control techniques have been developed for the complex phenomena of vortex-induced vibration, wall turbulence, droplet-wall interaction and shock-boundary layer interaction.
-Various forms of grooves, auxiliary surfaces and patterns, and external excitations are being studied for controlling these phenomena.
+As a part of the current research focus, a variety of active and passive flow control techniques have been developed for the complex phenomena of vortex-induced vibration, wall turbulence, droplet-wall interaction and shock-boundary layer interaction, and among others.
+Various forms of grooves, auxiliary surfaces and patterns, and external excitations are currently explored for controlling these phenomena.

 - Gurugubelli, P.S. and Jaiman, R.K.
 “Interaction of gap flow with flapping dynamics of two side-by-side elastic foils,” International Journal of Heat and Fluid Flow, 75, pp.239-255, 2019.